for everyone living in Ireland with Foetal Alcohol Spectrum Disorder

 • It would also be recommended to use different approaches to educate children with FASD where it may be needed.
 This could include taking people out of their set, class or structured timetable.

 • Remind the teacher(s) at every opportunity (ie: parent/teacher evenings) that even if your child is not looking at them, or is fidgeting, or doodling, that they are still listening.
-Individuals living with FASD are able to do all of these things and listen at the same time.
+People living with FASD are able to do all of these things and listen at the same time.

 Share by: